Singer Bios 2017-2018

 Brian Steele, bass, is a graduate of Indiana Wesleyan University and received his MFA degree in Vocal Performance from the University of Minnesota.
 He has worked as a solo performer, a church soloist and section leader, as voice-over talent in commercial and industrial projects and recording artist with Augsburg, Kjos and MorningStar Publishers, the Montana Chorale, the Grammy Award winning Oregon Bach Festival Choir and, for 10 years, the Dale Warland Singers.
 He also sings each summer with the Beethoven Festival Chorale in Winona.
 He has worked as a radio announcer and music host, most recently for Minnesota Public Radio.
 He and his wife, Jackie, are proud founding board members of The Singers.
 When not singing, co-producing The Singers’ commercial recordings, or teaching voice, Brian works as a remodeling contractor focused on historic restoration.

-Caroline Swanson, Soprano Section Leader, has been with The Singers since 2008.
-She is a seasoned middle level vocal music educator in her 25th year with Eastern Carver County Schools.
-Caroline is a cantor at St. Victoria Catholic Church in Victoria and Immaculate Heart of Mary Church in Minnetonka, where she is also the choir’s soprano section leader.
-During the summer, Caroline directs The River City Singers, an adult community choir, and sings with the Minnesota Beethoven Festival Chorale under the direction of Dale Warland.
-Caroline enjoys cooking comfort food for those she loves and fancies herself an amateur photographer.
-She lives in Chaska with her band director husband Paul; their daughter Elsa and son Bjorn are both college music majors.
+Caroline Swanson, Soprano Section Leader, has been a member of The Singers since 2008.
+She is a middle school vocal music educator in her 26th year with Eastern Carver County Schools.
+Caroline cantors at St. Victoria Catholic Church in Victoria and Immaculate Heart of Mary Church in Minnetonka, where she is also the choir’s soprano section leader.
+During the summer, Caroline directs The River City Singers, an adult community choir, and sang for six seasons with the Minnesota Beethoven Festival Chorale under the direction of Dale Warland.
+Caroline loves the North Shore, enjoys cooking, and fancies herself a photographer.
+She resides in Chaska with her band director husband Paul; their daughter Elsa and son Bjorn are both college music majors.

 Soprano, Allie Tunseth, joined The Singers in its second season, and continues to be grateful for this community of Singers and the opportunity to perform exciting repertoire year after year!
 A graduate from Concordia College in Moorhead, MN she studied voice with Ms. Lucy Thrasher, and sang under the direction of Dr. Paul Nesheim and Dr. Rene Clausen in the Concordia Choir.
 In addition to singing with the Singers, Allie can be found subbing for various churches around the Twin Cities as well as a variety of recording gigs.
 She also has a Master of Arts Degree from Luther Seminary and currently works as the Senior Patient Care Coordinator for Connect Hearing locations around the mid-west, and resides in the lovely Summit Hill area in St. Paul.